Value to Look for in a Relationship

 Our morals and values make up a key part of who we are.

-Even though there are a number of factors that go into finding the right person for you, finding someone who aligns with your morals and values in a relationship — that’s the real test.
+Values in a relationship are a key part of compatibility.
+Even though several factors go into finding the right person for you, finding someone who aligns with your morals and values in a relationship — that’s the real test.

-Our relationship's core values affect everything from daily decision-making to long-term life plans — so making sure you and your partner share the same values will help you build a fulfilling, healthy relationship.
+Our relationship's core values affect everything from daily decision-making to long-term life plans.
+Making sure you’re on the same page in terms of core values will help you and your romantic partner build a fulfilling, healthy relationship.

 What are core values in a relationship?